-Biometric checks must, therefore, be carried out on a trusted secure device, which means the alternatives are to have a centralized and supervised server, a trusted biometric device, or a personal security component.
+Therefore, biometric checks must be carried out on a trusted secure device, which means the alternatives are to have a centralized and supervised server, a trusted biometric device, or a personal security component.

 Smart ID cards

-This security requirement is why tokens and smart cards (IDs or banking cards now) are the ideal companions for a biometric system.
+This security need is why tokens and smart cards (IDs or banking cards now) are the ideal companions for a biometric system.

 The South African electronic ID card uses biometrics.

-Numerous national identity cards (Portugal, Ecuador, South Africa, Mongolia, Algeria, etc.) now incorporate digital security features, which are based on the "Match-on-Card" fingerprint matching algorithm.
+Numerous national identity cards (Portugal, Ecuador, South Africa, Mongolia, Algeria, etc.) now incorporate digital security features based on the "Match-on-Card" fingerprint matching algorithm.

 Unlike conventional biometric processes, the "Match-on-Card" algorithm allows fingerprints to be matched locally with a reference frame thanks to a microprocessor built into the biometric ID card without having to connect to a central biometric database (1:1 matching).